Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

 Validates if an AMM order is filled correctly.
-If the order isn't an AMM order some dummy data is used in ammData so that all following checks pass.
+If the order isn't an AMM order dummy data is used in ammData so that all the following checks pass.

 An AMM order is correctly filled when the amount of tokens sold by the AMM is less than the maximum allowed as defined by CalcOutGivenInAMM.
-As an additional check agains potential rounding errors in the power gadget, we enforce that the AMM price after the trade cannot be lower than before the trade.
+As an additional check against potential rounding errors in the power gadget, we enforce that the AMM price after the trade cannot be lower than before the trade.

 ## ValidateAMM statement